brefphp/bref/docs/environment/custom-domains.md

 After waiting for the DNS change to propagate (sometimes up to 24 hours) your website is now accessible via your custom domain.

 > You can also take a look at the plugin [serverless-domain-manager](https://www.serverless.com/plugins/serverless-domain-manager).
-> It handle the custom domain creation and optionnally add the route53 record if asked (You'll still have to manage the certificate creation).
+> It handles the custom domain creation and optionally adds the Route53 record if asked.
+It is still necessary to create the ACM certificate manually.
 >
 > A basic implementation is proposed here : https://www.serverless.com/blog/serverless-api-gateway-domain#create-a-custom-domain-in-api-gateway